cawooda/dog-tech/README.md

 ## Features

-user authentication.
+User authentication.
-new post
+New post
-add comment
+Add comment
-file handling for uploading image to post.
+File handling for uploading image to post.